 #6.
 Not having the right workers in place

-Not having the right workers in place can manifest itself in a few different ways.
+Not having the right workers in place can manifest in several ways.

-For one, it can mean having the wrong workers around, which might lead to inefficiencies on the job site and inferior work, which can lead to cost overruns.
+For one, it can mean having the wrong workers around, which might lead to inefficiencies on the job site and inferior work, leading to cost overruns.

 #7.
 Failing to adapt quickly enough

 The world changes at a breathtaking pace.
-As one of the biggest and most integral industries on earth, construction faces many of these changes head-on.
-The companies that thrive are those which promptly adapt to these changes.
+Construction faces many of these changes head-on as one of the earth’s biggest and most integral industries.
+The companies that thrive are those that promptly adapt to these changes.

-COVID-19 is a classic example of a time when being nimble offered substantial benefits for construction companies around the world.
-Less-flexible companies found themselves struggling to navigate the new world of material shortages and social distancing guidelines.
+COVID-19 is a classic example of a time when being nimble offered substantial benefits for construction companies worldwide.
+Less flexible companies struggled to navigate the new world of material shortages and social distancing guidelines.

 The increased reliance on remote workforce management technology also negatively impacted companies that have been slow to adopt digital technology into their workflow.

 Digitization, in particular, tends to be a common roadblock among older construction companies.
-As we discussed in this article, it’s one of a few areas in which analysts have been calling for serious change.
-Prompt digitization could save the industry billions of dollars every single year, thanks to reduced cost overruns on construction projects.
+As discussed in this article, it’s one of a few areas analysts have been calling for serious change.
+Prompt digitization could save the industry billions of dollars yearly, thanks to reduced cost overruns on construction projects.

 #8.
 Poor on-site management

-Ineffective management on the job site can make inefficiencies like time theft even worse.
-Workers in the front office and physical laborers don’t always see eye-to-eye on things, which is why companies need good job site management to bridge the gap and keep everyone happy.
+Ineffective management on the job site can worsen inefficiencies like time theft.
+Workers in the front office and physical laborers don’t always see eye-to-eye on things, so companies need good job site management to bridge the gap and keep everyone happy.

-Beyond managing interpersonal conflicts, job site management needs to have a keen understanding of the project’s scope and what it will take to deliver on time.
+Beyond managing interpersonal conflicts, job site management needs to understand the project’s scope and what it will take to deliver on time.
 Management should be able to make quick decisions using the correct tools and up-to-date information.

 #9.
 Poor communication